Automating Patient Intake Without Compromising PHI

 AI can pre-populate fields using historical visit data — name, insurance ID, medications — but the lookup must happen server-side within your secure environment.
 Never send PHI to the browser and let JavaScript fill in the blanks.
 Instead, generate a session token, perform the lookup behind your API gateway, and return only the fields that match the authenticated patient.

-Consent and identity verification
+What consent and identity verification steps are required?

 Automated intake must include a digital consent step before collecting any health information.
 Pair this with identity verification — even something as simple as date-of-birth plus last-four-of-SSN — to ensure the right record is being updated.
 For higher-assurance environments, integrate ID document scanning with a HIPAA-covered OCR provider.